VimsecAu/kb/m365/baselines/powerbi.md

 Then assign these encryption keys per Premium capacity for encrypting content in the capacity.

-To enable bringing the agency's key for Power BI, the high-level configuration steps are as follows:
+To enable bringing the company's key for Power BI, the high-level configuration steps are as follows:

 1. Add the Power BI service as a service principal for the key vault,